🎡 Spin the wheel & win up to 40% OFF your Thai course.

 Read Thai 101: Learn Thai consonants

-To start learning Thai script, the first thing you need to learn is “Thai consonants” in which there are in total unique 44 consonants in Thai language.
+To begin learning the Thai script, the first thing you need to focus on is the “Thai consonants.”
+There are a total of 44 unique consonants in the Thai language.

-For some Thai learners, the 44 consonants in Thai language sound like a very big number and quite challenging to overcome.
-However, in this blog post, I will introduce you to all the essential knowledge including tips and techniques regarding Thai consonants.
-Let’s begin!
+For some learners, the large number of consonants may seem overwhelming and challenging.
+However, in this blog post, I will provide you with essential information, including tips and techniques for mastering Thai consonants.
+Let’s get started!

-In Thai language, there are in total of 44 Thai consonants.
-However, there are 2 consonants that are obsolete or no longer used which are ฃ (khoor-khuad) and ฅ (khoor-khon).
-You cannot even find these two on Thai keyboard.
+In the Thai language, there are a total of 44 Thai consonants.
+However, there are 2 consonants that are obsolete or no longer used, which are ฃ (khoor-khuad) and ฅ (khoor-khon).
+You cannot even find these two on a Thai keyboard.

 Thai alphabet

-Many of them round have a head.
+Many of them have a head.
 You normally start writing from head to tail.
-However, there are in total 2 consonants without a head which are ก and ธ (start writing from left to right).
+However, there are 2 consonants without a head which are ก and ธ (start writing from left to right).

 How to call a Thai consonant?